Dieric Bouts: Early works (before 1464)

-Bouts's earliest work is the Triptych of the Virgin's Life in the Prado (Madrid), dated to about 1445.
+Bouts' earliest work is the Triptych of the Virgin's Life in the Prado (Madrid), dated about 1445.
 The Deposition Altarpiece in Granada (Capilla Real) probably also dates to this period, around 1450–1460.
 A dismembered canvas altarpiece—now in the Royal Museums of Fine Arts of Belgium (Brussels), the J. Paul Getty Museum (Los Angeles), National Gallery (London), Norton Simon Museum (Pasadena), and a Swiss private collection—with the same dimensions as the Altarpiece of the Holy Sacrament may belong to this period.
 The Louvre Lamentation (Pietà) is another early work.

 Documented works

 The Last Supper is the central panel of Altarpiece of the Holy Sacrament, commissioned from Bouts by the Leuven Confraternity of the Holy Sacrament in 1464.
 All of the central room's orthogonals (lines imagined to be behind and perpendicular to the picture plane that converge at a vanishing point) lead to a single vanishing point in the centre of the mantelpiece above Christ's head.
 However the small side room has its own vanishing point, and neither it nor the vanishing point of the main room falls on the horizon of the landscape seen through the windows.
 The Last Supper is the second dated work (after Petrus Christus' Virgin and Child Enthroned with St. Jerome and St. Francis in Frankfurt, dated 1457) to display an understanding of Italian linear perspective.

-Scholars also have noted that Bouts's Last Supper was the first Flemish panel painting to depict the Last Supper.
+Scholars also have noted that Bouts' Last Supper was the first Flemish panel painting to depict the Last Supper.
 In this central panel, Bouts did not focus on the biblical narrative itself but instead presented Christ in the role of a priest performing the consecration of the Eucharistic host from the Catholic Mass.
 This contrasts strongly with other Last Supper depictions, which often focused on Judas's betrayal or on Christ's comforting of John.
 Bouts also added to the complexity of this image by including four servants (two in the window and two standing), all dressed in Flemish attire.
 Although once identified as the artist himself and his two sons, these servants are most likely portraits of the confraternity's members responsible for commissioning the altarpiece.
 The Last Supper was the central part of the altarpiece in the St. Peter's Church, Leuven.